sensu/sensu-docs-legacy/source/docs/0.12/overview.md

 The client receives check execution requests, executes the checks, and publishes their results.
 Clients can also schedule their own check executions, these are called "standalone" [checks](checks).
-The client provides a local TCP and UDP socket to for external check result input, allowing applications to easily integrate with Sensu.
+The client provides a local TCP and UDP socket for external check result input, allowing applications to easily integrate with Sensu.

 ## API

 Depends on: RabbitMQ, Redis

-The Sensu API provides a REST-like interface to the Sensu's data, such as registered clients and current events.
+The Sensu API provides a REST-like interface to Sensu's data, such as registered clients and current events.
 You may run one or more Sensu APIs.
 The API is capable of many actions, such as issuing check execution requests, resolving events, and removing a registered clients.